lechantdelinux/ubl-phd_lualatex/README.md

 ## Why?

 Simply because I (and probably some other people) need different compilation options.
+Specifically:
+* [Zathura](https://pwmt.org/projects/zathura/) allows for white text on black background, thus reducing eyestrain.
+It is also lightweight, desktop agnostic, ViM friendly...

 ## TODO

-- [ ] change pdf viewer to [Zathura](https://pwmt.org/projects/zathura/)
+- [x] change pdf viewer to [Zathura](https://pwmt.org/projects/zathura/)
 - [ ] change compiler to LuaLaTeX

 ## What's that below the line?